Abua–Odual

 Abua–Odual (also spelled as Abua/Odual) is a Local Government Area in Rivers State, Nigeria.
-Its headquarters is located in Ayama/Abua Central Abua.
+Its headquarters is located in Ayama/Abua Central.
 The people of Abua are of Ijaw ancestry,.
-Abua is an ethnicity under the ijaw nationIt has an area of 704 km^{2} and a population of 282,988 at the 2006 census.
+Abua is an ethnicity under the ijaw nation.
+It has an area of 704 km^{2} and a population of 282,988 at the 2006 census.
 Abua consists of Otapha, Okpeden, Ogbo Abuan, and Emughan.
 Each has its ruler and a minimum of seven villages under it.

 Late Chief John Mark Miwori was a Justice of Peace in Emesu in 2007.

 The postal code of the area is 510102.